In 1987, Dublin composer Michael McGlynn founded ANÚNA.

 Anúna perform between twelve and fourteen singers, unconducted, in any performance.
 They are equally at home in an amplified theatrical setting or an unamplified concert hall.

 In complete contrast, as a classical choral ensemble Anúna have appeared at the World Sacred Music Festival in Morocco and at the BBC Proms in the Royal Albert Hall, London.
-They have sung at many major classical venues including the Concertgebouw (Amsterdam, The Netherlands) the main Hall of the National Centre for the Performing Arts in Beijing (2014 & 2015), Shanghai Oriental Arts Theatre (2011 & 2015), Muziekgebouw Eindhoven (2015/2016 & 2017), De Doelen, Rotterdam (2013, 2015 & 2017) and the Hyogo Performing Arts Center and Orchard Hall in Tokyo, New York Town Hall and Minneapolis Symphony Hall.
+They have sung at many major classical venues including the Concertgebouw (Amsterdam, The Netherlands) the National Centre for the Performing Arts in Beijing, Shanghai Oriental Arts Centre, Muziekgebouw Eindhoven, De Doelen Rotterdam, Hyogo Performing Arts Center and Orchard Hall in Tokyo, New York Town Hall and Minneapolis Symphony Hall.

 They have collaborated with the RTÉ National Symphony Orchestra of Ireland on two major concerts of McGlynn's compositions at Dublin's National Concert Hall (2009 & 2010).